DmytroKhodarevskiy/T9Search/README.md

 - All the contacts must be in the file that you specify when running the program.
 - The file must be in the same directory as the program.
-- The contacts file should be in the Unix format, with each contact listed on a new line, separating the name and phone number with a newline.
+- The contacts file should be in the Unix/Windows format, with each contact listed on a new line, separating the name and phone number with a newline.

 <br>